 Lube, you might have heard of it.
-It’s a slippery substance that can make anal sex feel oh so good while also helping to keep you and your partners safe from HIV and other STIs.
+But, what is lube?
+It’s a slippery substance that can make anal sex feel oh-so good while also helping to keep you and your partners safe from HIV and other STIs.
 Ready to explore lube?
 Let’s squirt out all the slick lube info you didn’t know you needed.

 I know I should use lube, but why?

 Put simply, you should always be using lube for sex, especially if the activities you are engaging in include anal sex.
 When you use proper lubrication, you reduce friction – and this is beneficial, whether you’re the bottom or top.
 If you’re the bottoming partner, without lube, you can get small tears inside the rectal lining of your bum which make you more susceptible to contracting HIV or other STIs.
 And if you’re the topping partner; lube will prevent tears on the cock.
 Who knew keeping it slippery was helping protect you from STIs!

 Another reason that you want to use lube is that it makes the experience more comfortable!
 Although it is commonly believed that pain in anal sex is a normal and okay part of anal sex, this is not true.
 Learning to relax and enjoy anal sex of any kind can take time and doesn’t come easy for everyone, so using lubrication is only going to make it that much more comfy and bearable.
 By applying it to both the butt and the insertive object (be it a finger, sex toy, dick…) you are making sure that you have adequate slippage that may have you saying ‘oh my’.

 When it comes to lube there are options!
 The question is which is best for the job at hand? 😉